squirrel-prover/squirrel-prover/README.md

 mutable <id> : index -> .. -> index -> <msg_type>  (* indexed memory cell *)
 ```

+Declarations blocks are delimited with a `.`, which defines the next bunch of
+code that will be processed by Squirrel.

 #### Processes

 Processes are then declared as follows, using previously declared channels: